-

 Most travelers to Spain need a tourist visa, also called a Schengen visa, which is valid for the whole Schengen area.
 There are 22 EU member states (22 of which are Schengen countries) and Iceland, Norway, Switzerland, and Liechtenstein are also members.
 There are no border controls in this area and the visa policy is the same.
 If you have a Schengen visa, you can travel to all 26 Schengen states, not just Spain.

-If you come to Spain for one of our language courses or for a digital marketing course, you can apply either for a Schengen visa or for a student visa.
+If you come to Spain for one of our language courses or for a digital marketing course as an EU citizen, there is no need to apply for a visa, as you can enter the country with your national identity document or with your valid and current passport.
+If you are not an EU citizen, you can apply for a student visa.
+If you are entering from a third country, you can apply either for a Schengen visa or for a student visa.

 A tourist visa is the right choice for courses lasting up to 90 days.
-If the course lasts longer, you must apply for a short-term or long-term student visa.
+If the course lasts longer, you must apply for a long-term student visa.

-In addition to working visas, there are also nonlucrative visas that might be useful for Digital Nomads who plan to stay in Spain for longer periods.
+In addition to working visas, there are also specific visas that might be useful for Digital Nomads who plan to stay in Spain for longer periods.

 Two types of student visa

-Short-term student visa: Short-term student visas allow you to stay between 91 and 180 days in Spain.
+Short-term student visas allow you to stay up to 90 days in Spain.
 Once you are in Spain, you cannot renew your short-term student visa.
-You must apply for a new visa at your home country.
+You must apply for a new visa in your home country.

-Long-term student visa: It is possible to apply for a long-term student visa if you plan to stay in Spain for more than 180 days.
+It is possible to apply for a long-term student visa if you plan to stay in Spain for more than 90 days.
 If you enter Spain on a long-term student visa, you must apply for a student resident card within one month after your arrival.
 For this, you need to visit the Immigration Department’s office (Oficina de Extranjeros).

 Before you can apply for a working visa in Spain, you must first obtain a work permit.
 You cannot apply for a work permit yourself.
 Your employer must do it for you.

-How to Apply for a Schengen or Student Visa?
+How to Apply for a Schengen or Student Visa for Spain?

 Get in touch with your nearest Spanish Embassy or Consulate.
 When booking an appointment, have information about the type of visa required.
 You should check the website of that specific embassy or call them directly.
 Try to get an appointment at least four weeks before you begin your trip if you are seeking a tourist or student visa.